 Each day during Earth Science Week 2014 (October 12-18), science teachers, students, and the public are invited to focus on a different area of Earth science.
 Go online today to view a new webcast about “Focus Days” of this year’s celebration.

-The American Geosciences Institute (AGI) is pleased to announce that the theme of Earth Science Week 2012 will be "Discovering Careers in the Earth Sciences."
-This year's event will boost awareness about the geosciences and the many exciting career and job opportunities in the field.
+The American Geosciences Institute (AGI) is pleased to announce that the theme of Earth Science Week 2014 will be "Earth's Connected Systems."
+This year's event will promote awareness of the dynamic interactions of the planet's natural systems.